 - Report on ACLED’s 2019 US pilot project

 - Guidelines for using and citing ACLED data and analysis

-The US Crisis Monitor dashboard maps the latest data on political violence, demonstrations, and strategic developments and allows users to track additional trends to watch including: the use of state force against demonstrators, state targeting of journalists, counter-protests, car-ramming attacks targeting demonstrators, the presence of armed individuals at demonstrations, events related to the COVID-19 pandemic, and post-election demonstrations associated with the ‘Count Every Vote’ and ‘Stop the Steal’ movements.
+The US Crisis Monitor dashboard mapped the latest data on political violence, demonstrations, and strategic developments and allowed users to track additional trends to watch including: the use of state force against demonstrators, state targeting of journalists, counter-protests, car-ramming attacks targeting demonstrators, the presence of armed individuals at demonstrations, events related to the COVID-19 pandemic, and post-election demonstrations associated with the ‘Count Every Vote’ and ‘Stop the Steal’ movements.